 ST. PAUL, MINN.
 (AP) — Minnesota health officials said Thursday the number of COVID-19 cases in the state has grown to nine.

 The Minnesota Department of Health reported the new number of Cases in Minnesota Thursday.
-The new cases include Hennepin, Dakota and Stearns counties.
-Officials had said the number of cases stood at five on Wednesday.
+And the new cases include Hennepin, Dakota and Stearns counties.
+Because officials had said the number of cases stood at five on Wednesday.

-Cases of the new coronavirus are reported in Anoka, Carver, Dakota, Hennepin, Olmsted, Ramsey and Stearns counties, according to the Health Department.
+Cases of the new coronavirus are reported in Anoka, Carver, Dakota, Hennepin, Olmsted as well as Ramsey and Stearns counties, according to the Health Department.

-For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
+For most people, the new coronavirus causes only mild or moderate symptoms.
+Such as fever and cough.
+And for some, especially older adults and people with existing health problems, but it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the new virus.
-Keep taking benefit from Royal Caregivers.
+Also Keep taking benefit from Royal Caregivers.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.